winkjs/wink-nlp/README.md

 [<img align="right" src="https://decisively.github.io/wink-logos/logo-title.png" width="100px" >](http://winkjs.org/)

-Wink NLP is an advance NLP package with zero external dependecies.
-It supports a variety of NLP tasks such as tokenization, sentence boundary detection, negation handling, sentiment analysis, part-of-speech tagging, named entity extraction and more with ease.

-We deliver developer friendly API along with a balance of performance and accuracy to the entire spectrum of users.
-In addition, we are working towards building a number of pre-trained models for different languages and domains.
+winkNLP is a JavaScript library for Natural Language Processing (NLP).
+Designed specifically to make development of NLP solutions **easier** and **faster**, winkNLP is optimized for the right balance of performance and accuracy.
+The package can handle large amount of raw text at speeds over **500,000 tokens/second**.
+And with a test coverage of ~100%, winkNLP is a tool for building production grade systems with confidence.

-It packs a rich feature set into a small foot print codebase of under 100 kilobytes and model sizes starting under 1 megabyte:
+It packs a rich feature set into a small foot print codebase of [under 1500 lines](https://coveralls.io/github/winkjs/wink-nlp?branch=master):

 1. Lossless tokenizer
+2. Developer friendly and intuitive API
-2. Built-in API to aid text visualization
+3. Built-in API to aid text visualization
-3. Pre-trained models with word vectors
 4. Easy information exrtaction from raw text
 5. Extensive text pre-processing features
-6. Simple token to Unique Id mapping
+6. Pre-trained models with sizes starting from <3MB onwards
+7. Word vector integration
+8. Comprehensive NLP pipeline covering tokenization, sentence boundary detection, negation handling, sentiment analysis, part-of-speech tagging, named entity extraction, custom entities detection and pattern matching.

 ### Installation